-Certificate service provider: An organisation, legal entity or natural person that grants certificates or offers other services pertaining to digital signatures and that has been defined in more detail in the Act on Strong Electronic Identification and Electronic Signatures.
+Certificate service provider: An organisation, legal entity or natural person that grants certificates or offers other services pertaining to digital signatures

 This document applies to certificate service providers that grant signature certificates (or provide partial services for granting signature certificates-see item 4.1).
 This document does not cover other types of functions by the provider of certificate services, such as time stamping or backup key systems.